Mamathakempeli/Mamathakempeli/README.md

 [![Website Badge](https://img.shields.io/badge/WebSite-Poonam-green)](https://poonamchauhan229.github.io/Portfolio_Website/)

 I'm
-Full Stack Solution Architect
-The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs), design (working closely with designers), front-end development (React, ReactJs, HTML5, CSS3, Javascript, Responsive, UX),database(MongoDB,Mysql)
+Started learning Full stack development at GUVI
+Before this I have 2 years of eperience in Embedded systems, then I joined in GUVI for career change.
+I feel lucky enough to join in GUVI to learn full stack development alongside some talented teams with the high profile teaching and practicing websites.
+Along with this I have wide range f skills in C,C++,Multimedia domain,Gstreamers,Data structures,Audio, Video

 ![Visitor Count](https://profile-counter.glitch.me/Mamathakempeli/count.svg)